 Wrapping Up

-One is never too sure about what to expect and the best way to deal with such a situation is to prepare for the unexpected.
+One is never too sure about what to expect, and the best way to deal with such a situation is to prepare for the unexpected.

 That’s why I’ve taken quite a long time to put together this comprehensive checklist on what to pack in a baby hospital bag, putting all possible situations into due consideration.

-On a final note, everything mentioned in this list is quite necessary but not compulsory.
+Finally, everything mentioned in this list is entirely necessary but not compulsory.

 Remember that.
 And Good luck.